 Tree Survey Hampshire

-Tree surveys will often be required for planning applications if a planned development site is within close proximity to trees and woodland.
+Tree surveys, Hampshire will often be required for planning applications if a planned development site is within close proximity to trees and woodland.
 These types of surveys are needed as local authorities in designated areas are required to review and assess the potential impact that a development could have on the surrounding trees, especially if it may involve tree removal.
 This will then inform construction recommendations for the development.

 Detailed tree surveys for planning are necessary as many trees are protected under the Planning (Listed Buildings and Conservation Areas) Act 1990 and the Town and Country Planning Act 1990.
 This protection is typically in the form of conservation areas, Tree Preservation Orders (TPO), and root protection areas.
 British Standard BS5837 Tree Survey (2012) – Trees in Relation to Design, Demolition and Construction details the steps that should be taken to preserve trees when a development takes places.